UnivLille-Meta/Miage23/Groups/G15/report-week03.md

 ```

 Like expected , the test is red.
 The promotion happens when the pawn is on the back of the board and moves.
-So the right place to put this new code is in the methode moveTo: aSquare .I override the moveTo method in the pawn class to specify this condition.
+So the right place to put this new code is in the method moveTo: aSquare .I override the moveTo method in the pawn class to specify this condition.